Guidance - Managing Long-Term/Ongoing Absence

 Unfortunately, in some cases there is insufficient improvement to an employee’s health which can lead to a position where the University cannot sustain the employee’s level of absence any longer.
 In other cases, medical advice may be received to advise that an employee will never be able to return to their role, or that timescales for a return are not known or are unsustainable to the University.

 Normally this position will have been reached following a reasonable period of time (to allow for recovery/improvement) and having explored various options to support or facilitate a return to work in some capacity.
 Capability hearings are potentially the final stage in an absence process and dismissal on the grounds of ill health/capability is a possible outcome.
-Unlike in cases of short-term absence, there will not have been a series of formal warnings however the employee should have been fully consulted in relation to this.
+Unlike in cases of short-term absence, there will not have been a series of letters of concern issued however the employee should have been fully consulted in relation to this.
 Managers considering progression to a capability hearing should therefore always seek advice from their local HR Team and ensure that they have followed the Managing Attendance policy in full, including being able to demonstrate to the hearing that they have considered all available options and taken all reasonable steps to support an employee back to work.

 The following checklist highlights typical considerations before progressing to a capability hearing: